mauriziocescon/angularjs-app/README.md

 ## Major future developments

-1. Soon: improve some layouts (Users / To-Do / Posts) and readme.md
+1. Improvement of some layouts (Users / To-Do / Posts)

-2. Angular 2 + Webpack

-3. More e2e tests written in Typescript

-4. Convert serviceworker to Typescript
+2. Convert serviceworker to Typescript